ShikherVerma/booknshelf.com/readme.md

 #### July 24th

-- Make sure default shelves are created when you sign up.
 - EMAIL ALL SIGNED UP PEOPLE AND TELL ALL MY FRIENDS... :)
     - Go with the launch plan
 - Make Travis CI pass.